-- Seek representation on your council's pension fund committee and push for divestment as a popular, moral and financially prudent decision. - х - Identify local investment priorities that your pension fund can invest in, as other pension funds have х done.
-Utilise public pension investments for the social good. - Through our website at divest.org.uk get in touch with councillors who have moved to divest their × pension, or would like to, and work together to make UK pensions stop funding fossil fuels.
+- × Seek representation on your council's pension fund committee and push for divestment as a popular, moral and financially prudent decision. - × Pass a divestment motion to sell all shares in fossil fuel companies within a defined number of years. - × Identify local investment priorities that your pension fund can invest in, as other pension funds have done.
+Utilise public pension investments for the social good. - Through our website at divest.org.uk get in touch with councillors who have moved to divest their pension, or would like to, and work together to make UK pensions stop funding fossil fuels.